 We set the framework for your degree and assess your work, but you choose what to learn, how you will learn and what evidence you will deliver for assessment.
 We ensure that you achieve the standard appropriate to your award through a process of learning management.

-A first degree or equivalent.
+A degree or equivalent.
 Other qualifications such as HNDs and Foundation degrees, supported by several years of relevant post-qualification experience in responsible posts, may also be acceptable.
 Applicants are usually working at a professional level.